sami-halwani1/aws-foundation-IaC/README.md

 The goal of this repo is to showcase my practical experience designing, deploying, and automating cloud infrastructure using declarative templates, with an emphasis on clarity, modularity, and security.

-## 📌 Highlights include:
+## Highlights include:
 Scheduled Lambda execution using EventBridge

 - Static Website Using AWS S3
 - API Gateway + Lambda REST API deployment
 - API Gateway + Lambda + DynamoDB POST
 - EC2 w/ HTTP and SSH Access + nginx
-- and More
+- and more

-Each folder includes a template and a brief explanation of the use case, architecture, and deployment steps.
+Each folder includes a template and a brief explanation of the use case, and architecture.

-🛠️ Tools & Services
+# Tools & Services
-AWS CloudFormation (YAML)
+- AWS CloudFormation (YAML)

-AWS Lambda, S3, EventBridge, Aurora, API Gateway, IAM, Secrets Manager
+- AWS Lambda, S3, EventBridge, Aurora, API Gateway, IAM, Secrets Manager

-CLI-based and IaC-first deployment approach
+- CLI-based and IaC-first deployment approach